Skip to main content

 Lighter workflow for simple issues

 Not every situation needs invoicing and scheduling.
-On-call keeps things simple when speed is the priority.
+Contact keeps things simple when speed is the priority.

 Built-in accountability